Skip to main content

 The results

-• Developed the Adopta.Agency blueprint process
+• Designed and launched the Adopta.Agency blueprint process for improving open datasets

 Let’s deliver together.